 Accommodation is a self-contained one bedroom apartment located 1.89 km away from Artspace IAa.

 Who can apply?

-In 2018 the residency is available for visual artists only.
+This residency is available for visual artists only.

 Applicants must meet Arts Tasmania’s general eligibility requirements.